Ludwig Wittgenstein: Scholarly interpretation

 There are many diverging interpretations of Wittgenstein's thought.
 In the words of his friend and colleague Georg Henrik von Wright:

 He was of the opinion ... that his ideas were generally misunderstood and distorted even by those who professed to be his disciples.
 He doubted that he would be better understood in the future.
 He once said that he felt as though he were writing for people who would think in a quite different way, breathe a different air of life, from that of present-day men.

 Since Wittgenstein's death, scholarly interpretations of his philosophy have differed.
-Scholars have differed on the continuity between the so-called early Wittgenstein and the so-called late(r) Wittgenstein (that is, the difference between his views expressed in the Tractatus and those in Philosophical Investigations), with some seeing the two as starkly disparate and others stressing the gradual transition between the two works through analysis of Wittgenstein's unpublished papers (the Nachlass).
+Scholars have differed on the continuity between the so-called early Wittgenstein and the so-called later Wittgenstein (that is, the difference between his views expressed in the Tractatus and those in Philosophical Investigations), with some seeing the two as starkly disparate and others stressing the gradual transition between the two works through analysis of Wittgenstein's unpublished papers (the Nachlass).

 The New Wittgenstein

-One significant debate in Wittgenstein scholarship concerns the work of interpreters who are referred to under the banner of The New Wittgenstein school such as Cora Diamond, Alice Crary, and James F. Conant.
+One significant debate in Wittgenstein scholarship concerns the work of interpreters who are referred to under the banner of The New Wittgenstein school.
+They include Cora Diamond, Alice Crary, and James F. Conant.
 While the Tractatus, particularly in its conclusion, seems paradoxical and self-undermining, New Wittgenstein scholars advance a "therapeutic" understanding of Wittgenstein's work – "an understanding of Wittgenstein as aspiring, not to advance metaphysical theories, but rather to help us work ourselves out of confusions we become entangled in when philosophizing."
 To support this goal, the New Wittgenstein scholars propose a reading of the Tractatus as "plain nonsense" – arguing it does not attempt to convey a substantive philosophical project but instead simply tries to push the reader to abandon philosophical speculation.
 The therapeutic approach traces its roots to the philosophical work of John Wisdom and of Oets Kolk Bouwsma.

 The therapeutic approach is not without critics: Hans-Johann Glock argues that the "plain nonsense" reading of the Tractatus "is at odds with the external evidence, writings and conversations in which Wittgenstein states that the Tractatus is committed to the idea of ineffable insight."
 Hans Sluga and Rupert Read have advocated a "post-therapeutic" or "liberatory" interpretation of Wittgenstein.

 Bertrand Russell

-In October 1944, Wittgenstein returned to Cambridge around the same time as did Russell, who had been living in the United States for several years.
-Russell returned to Cambridge after a backlash in the US to his writings on morals and religion.
-Wittgenstein said of Russell's works to Drury: